pathwaycom/llm-app/examples/pipelines/demo-question-answering/README.md

 ## How it works

-This pipeline uses several Pathway connectors to read the data from the local drive, Google Drive, and Microsoft SharePoint sources.
-It allows you to poll the changes with low latency and to do the modifications tracking.
-So, if something changes in the tracked files, the corresponding change is reflected in the internal collections.
-The contents are read into a single Pathway Table as binary objects.

-After that, those binary objects are parsed with [unstructured](https://unstructured.io/) library and split into chunks.
-With the usage of OpenAI API, the pipeline embeds the obtained chunks.

-Finally, the embeddings are indexed with the capabilities of Pathway's machine-learning library.
+1. **Data Ingestion**
+We define one or more sources in `app.yaml` (local directories, Google Drive, Microsoft SharePoint, etc.).
+- The provided demo references a local folder `data/` by default.
+- The code can poll these sources at configured intervals, so when new documents appear or existing ones change, they are automatically parsed and re-indexed in real-time.

+2. **Parsing & Splitting**
+Using [Unstructured](https://unstructured.io/) (through Pathway’s [`ParseUnstructured`](https://pathway.com/developers/api-docs/pathway-xpacks-llm/parsers#pathway.xpacks.llm.parsers.ParseUnstructured)) and [TokenCountSplitter](https://pathway.com/developers/api-docs/pathway-xpacks-llm/splitters#pathway.xpacks.llm.splitters.TokenCountSplitter), documents are chunked into smaller parts.

+3. **Embedding**
+Via [`OpenAIEmbedder`](https://pathway.com/developers/api-docs/pathway-xpacks-llm/embedders#pathway.xpacks.llm.embedders.OpenAIEmbedder), the chunks get turned into embeddings.
+You can substitute your own embedder if you wish.

+4. **Indexing**
+Using [`BruteForceKnnFactory`](https://pathway.com/developers/api-docs/pathway-stdlib/indexing#pathway.stdlib.indexing.BruteForceKnnFactory), the embeddings are stored in a vector index.
+This is all streaming as well, so new embeddings are added or updated automatically.

+5. **Serving**
+- We create a [`SummaryQuestionAnswerer`](https://pathway.com/developers/api-docs/pathway-xpacks-llm/question_answering#pathway.xpacks.llm.question_answering.SummaryQuestionAnswerer) (as specified in `app.py`), which can handle both question-answering and summarization requests.
+- A web server, [`QASummaryRestServer`](https://pathway.com/developers/api-docs/pathway-xpacks-llm/servers#pathway.xpacks.llm.servers.QASummaryRestServer), exposes multiple endpoints for retrieval, Q&A, summarization, and more.

+Because Pathway is fully incremental, any changes to your source files immediately flow through parsing, embedding, indexing, and ultimately get reflected in the answers from the LLM.
 The user can then query the created index with simple HTTP requests to the endpoints mentioned above.

 ## Pipeline Organization